 Thursday 9th June 2011 – A Day of Paradoxes

-Though it’s been many years since Ben Franklin said these words they’re still just as true, especially if you’re a UK based writer selling to the US.
-On top of the VAT put on my books I got a 30% super tax for not being based in the states.
+Though it’s been many years since Ben Franklin said these words they’re still just as true especially if you’re a UK based writer selling to the US on top if the vat put on my books I got a 30% super tax for not being based in the states.
 Now I have to try and get it back.

 I never realised that trying to reclaim money that was rightfully yours could be so difficult.
 Today has been a trying day and it all began with a postcode and a bike.